dculibrk/bmvc-vaie/index.md

 In addition to the classical BMVC paper format we plan to solicit submissions in the form of a short position paper or industrial case study of maximum 4 pages not including references.

-The workshop will take place on September 12th, 2019 at the [University of Cardiff](https://www.cardiff.ac.uk/visit/accessibility/cathays-park-campus/sir-martin-evans-building).
+The workshop will take place on September 12th, 2019 at the [University of Cardiff](https://www.cardiff.ac.uk/visit/accessibility/cathays-park-campus/sir-martin-evans-building), **room C0.07**.

 ## Important Dates
 - <span style="color:red">August 25th</span> - Demo Proposal Submission